-Fingernails - Short, and polish, if worn, must be a light color.
+Fingernails - Short (not to extend longer than 1⁄4" beyond fingertips), and polish, if worn, must be a light color.
+Acrylic and gel nails are prohibited.

 Hair - Neat, controlled and pulled back while in the clinical area.
 Barrettes similar to hair color may be worn, but no other hair adornment is acceptable.
 No bows, headbands, hairnets, or decorative hair ornaments are acceptable.